 If the sample is reading higher than normal, but all other temperatures are in a normal range, the most likely cause is an improperly mounted or lagged sample thermometer.
-Refer to Mounting a Thermometer on page 35.
+Refer to Mounting a Thermometer in section 3.3.

-6.3.2 Vibration Mitigation
+5.3.2 Vibration Mitigation

-The cryostat and sample chamber have several vibration-damping design features to reduce the effects of cryocooler mechanical vibrations on the sample platform.
+The Cryostation and sample chamber have several vibration-damping design features to reduce the effects of cryocooler mechanical vibrations on the sample platform.
 To ensure the lowest possible mechanical vibrations, follow the best practices below.

-- 1. Rigidly bolt the system to the optical table using all available mounting locations in the baseplate. - 2.
+- 1. Rigidly bolt the system to the optical table using all available mounting locations in the baseplate. - a.
+Bolts should be tightened sequentially, starting from one end of the Cryostation and progressing toward the other end. - i. e.g. start at the sample chamber and move toward the back panel. - 2.
 Ensure all screws inside the sample space are tightened down. - 3.
 Ensure that the red shipping rings and spacers beneath the shipping rings have been removed.
-The red shipping supports at the back of the cryostat should be locked in the upper position off the tri-flange.
-See Error!
-Reference source not found. on page Error!
-Bookmark not defined. for details.
+The red shipping supports at the back of the Cryostation should be locked in the upper position off the tri-flange.
+See Removing the Shipping Supports section of the Installation Procedure for details.
 Having any of these components installed can introduce vibrations on the order of several microns. - 4.
-Ensure the helium hoses are not touching other cabling or the optical table.
+Ensure the helium hoses are not touching the cabling or the optical table.
 They should also not be pressed against a wall or another surface.
-There should be a gentle 180°

-- bend in the hoses to avoid any lateral tugging on the cryostat as helium runs through them. - 5.
+There should be a gentle 180° bend in the hoses to avoid any lateral tugging on the Cryostation as helium runs through them. - 5.
 Ensure the vacuum hose is not in contact with anything moving, as this hose is somewhat springy. - 6.
-The vibrational performance will vary depending on the operating speed of the cryocooler.
-The Galaxy software now provides the user with the ability to manually select 'Auto' mode, or High/Medium/Low speeds.
-High speed maximizes cooling while low speed minimizes vibrations. - 7.
-Ensure that optics are rigidly mounted to the table.
-Optics could be vibrating due to the cryostat on the table and mounting them should be carefully considered to reduce this effect.
+Vibrational performance may vary depending on the operating speed of the compressor/cryocooler.
+Speed based on target temperature is as follows: